Look at any photo of Lewis Hamilton and you will probably see Angela Cullen in the picture too.

 In fact, the two are so close they share matching tattoos!

-Cullen is 11 years older than Hamilton at 48, having been born on August 5, 1974 and raised in a suburb of Auckland, New Zealand before moving to the United Kingdom.
+Cullen is 11 years older than Hamilton at the age of 48, having been born on August 5, 1974 and raised in a suburb of Auckland, New Zealand before moving to the United Kingdom.

 She now lives in the Alps region of France, but spends half the year travelling to races all around the globe with Hamilton and Mercedes.